iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limits Part II.md

 \end{aligned}
 $$

-The other direcion is easier.
+The other direction is easier.
 Assuming that we have $x_n$ as a sequence, and a subsequence $(k_n)_{n \in \mathbb N}$ of $(n)_{n\in \mathbb N}$, such that $x_{k_n} \in C_{k_n}$ and $x_{k_n}\rightarrow \bar x$, which means that

 $$